MidiALF is an 8 step DIY friendly MIDI/CV sequencer with 40×2 LCD, 8+2 clickable rotary encoders, 8 LED switches and 8 tactile switches.

 PCB and MCU

 You can purchase MidiALF main board directly from me for US$35.00 and pre-programmed ATmega644p MCU for US$15.00.
-The CV extension board (when available) will be sold for US$30.
+The CV extension board is US$30.
 The prices do not include shipping from California, USA.
-Currently I can only accept PayPal payments.
+PayPal payments only.

-Frank Daniels provides standard or customized plexi case with mounting accessories for 65€ plus 8€ shipping from Germany.
+Frank Daniels provides standard or customized acrylic case with mounting accessories for 65€ plus 8€ shipping from Germany.
 Email daniels (funnyashapedcharacter) daniels-cards (spotofdirt) de.